 - Preparing in a hurry

-- Miss a takeoff and detach in part to go back more easily
+- Missing a takeoff and detaching yourslef in part to get back more easily

-As a general rule, in case of forget (for various reasons) and during the takeoff phase, the harness "rises" in the back during the ascent of the sail and the ventral strap is trapped under the arms of the pilot who then finds himself in an unforeseen situation and risk of being carried away at an altitude sufficient to begin to be dangerous (several metres).
-Once stuck, and if the wing continues a trajectory moving away from the terrain, the reflex will be to want to lock the arms to keep the blockage and try to go to rest.
-Unfortunately this position cannot be maintained for more than a few minutes because the straps compress the arteries under the arms and therefore prevent the muscles from being fed properly in blood flow to keep the blockage: the arms will therefore to be opened up by themselves despite the best will of the world...
+As a general rule, in case one forgets to strap in (for various reasons) and during the takeoff phase, the harness "rises" in the back during the ascent of the wing and the frontal strap is trapped under the arms of the pilot who then finds himself in an unexpected situation and risks taking off at an altitude sufficient to begin to be dangerous (several metres).
+Once stuck, and if the wing continues a trajectory moving away from the terrain, the reflex will be to lock the arms down and try to go land.
+Unfortunately this position cannot be maintained for more than a few minutes because the straps compress the arteries under the arms and prevent the blood flow from properly reaching the muscles: the arms will therefore open up by themselves despite the best will in the world...

-There are different techniques to implement if this happens to you one day:
+There are a few techniques to implement if this ever happens to you:

-- Reassemble in the harness by grasking the risers with the feet. -> requires training, good fitness, and very fast implementation to not be tired.
+- Climb back in the harness by grabbing the risers with your feet. -> requires training, a good fitness level, and very fast implementation to not be tired.

 - Make a quick return to the slope or trees to limit the time spent in this position and attempt a landing. -> However, it can be difficult to maneuver the wing if the brakes have been dropped, which will probably be the case if you find yourself in this situation (see photo above)...

-It may also be that no strap is attached, and where the simple pressure of the shoulder straps can give the impression of having threaded its harness completely!
-In this case, when the harness goes up, it is enough to let go of everything and lift the arms so that the harness can freely climb up to get out without getting stuck, or else to do the same (high arms to go out not get caught) keeping the brakes so as to unhook the sail.
+It may also be that no strap were attached, and the simple pressure of the shoulder straps gave the impression of having attached the harness completely!
+In this case, when the harness goes up, it is enough to let go of everything and lift your arms so that the harness can freely climb up to get out without getting stuck, or else to do the same (high arms to go out not get caught) keeping the brakes so as to stall the wing.

-To see: a pilot comes out of his harness at takeoff after he realized that he was not hooked.
+Check it out: a pilot comes out of his harness at takeoff after he realized that he was not at all hooked in.

-Attention also to the chest strap, which despite its apparent weak construction (small plastic clip) can prove to be strong enough to come to get caught under the head or Chin of a full helmet for example (in the case of an oversight and generate a sufficient blockage to prevent the harness from escaping from the top as shown above.
+Careful also with the chest strap, which despite its apparent weak construction (small plastic clip) can be strong enough to get caught under the head or chin of a full helmet and generate a sufficient blockage to prevent the harness from escaping from the top as shown above.

-Even if we find that all the causes identified so far are of human origin, manufacturers have to integrate these aspects in their design in order to propose technical solutions that help to avoid the worst in case the pilot is in one of the situations described above.
+Even if we find that all the causes identified so far are of human origin, manufacturers must integrate these aspects in their design in order to propose technical solutions that help avoid these worst-case scenarios.

-The solutions described below are intended generalists to allow you to compare existing solutions in different manufacturers.
-The remarks provided relate only to the clinging aspect of the loops and not the intrinsic qualities of a particular harness.
+The solutions described below are intended to be generic so as to compare existing solutions from different manufacturers.
+The remarks provided relate only to the strapping aspect of the hooks and not the intrinsic qualities of a particular harness.

-It is probably the geometry that the majority of pilots know, and it is also the one that can generate the most problems!
+It is probably the most well known geometry, and it is also the one that can generate the most problems!

-On this type of geometry, there are 3 separate points to attach to completely close the harness: the ventral, and the 2 thighs.
-Contrary to what one might think, it is the thighs (and not the ventral) that are the most important at takeoff because they are the ones that prevent the harness from going back in the back and letting the ventral come to get stuck under the arms.
+On this type of geometry, there are 3 separate straps to attach to completely close the harness: the frontal, and the 2 thighs.
+Counter-intuitively, it is the thighs (and not the frontal) that are the most important at takeoff because they are the ones that prevent the harness from riding up your back and letting the frontal strap get stuck under the arms.

-To date, the vast majority of saddles with this geometry are equipped with an "anti-forget" strap (in red on the photo) that is attached to the strap of one of the thighs and has a part of the loopwork that will lock the strap Ventral.
-Thus, even if the thighs are not closed for takeoff, or if they are reopened later (such as after a failed take-off to facilitate the ascent), this strap will prevent the harness from going up too high in the back.
-It will then be possible to properly shave in the harness by using the hands, and to close the remaining loops open.
-Attention however to the length of this anti-forget, because the longer it is the longer the pilot will find himself low and can not potentially use the brakes without risking to get the sail!
+To date, the vast majority of harnesses with this geometry are equipped with an "anti-forget" strap (in red on the photo) that is attached to the strap of one of the thighs and has a part of the loopwork that will lock the frontal strap.
+Thus, even if the thighs are not closed for takeoff, or if they are reopened later (such as after a failed take-off to facilitate the walk up), this strap will prevent the harness from going up too high in the back.
+It will then be possible to properly sit in the harness by using your hands, and to close the remaining open loops.
+Careful however with the length of this anti-forget: the longer it is, the lower the pilot will end up, with the potential to be too low to use the brakes.

 Harness with "V" anchor

-This technical solution used in many models of current saddles, makes it possible to compensate for the neglect of attachment by its own design.
+This technical solution used in many current harness models makes it possible to compensate for forgetting to strap in by its own design.
 Indeed, once one of the straps is attached, it becomes impossible to fall from the harness.

-In fact, the 2 thigh straps can be considered to be solidated with the ventral, and therefore the anti-forget presented previously is integrated.
+In fact, the 2 thigh straps can be considered to be united to the frontal strap, and therefore the anti-forget strap presented previously is already integrated.

-The position will not be comfortable (for sure!), but avoid any accidental fall.
+The position will be quite uncomfortable (for sure!), but it will avoid any fatal accident.

-This technical solution is found on a lot of mountain or walking and flying harnesses, where loops have simply been removed to gain weight, but not only.
+This technical solution is common in many mountain or hike&fly harnesses, where loops have simply been removed to gain weight, but not only.

-For the Kolibri, for example, it has been deliberately designed without closing loops to limit to the maximum any risk of forgetting to hang for the original target audience, namely the pilots of walking & flying or flight bivouac competitions.
-Indeed, the effects of fatigue accumulated during more or less long marches, and in the precipitation that can be generated in the phases of preparation for takeoff (competition, changing conditions, wind reinforcement, etc...) can be the origin of many causes of forgetting to hang.
-Pilots such as Antoine GIRARD have confirmed this to us in a certain way.
+For the Kolibri, for example, it has been deliberately designed without closing loops to limit as much as possible the risk of forgetting to strap in for the original target audience, namely the pilots of walking & flying or flight bivouac competitions.
+Indeed, the effects of fatigue accumulated during more or less long hikes, and in the precipitation that can be generated in the phases of preparation for takeoff (competition, changing conditions, wind reinforcement, etc...) can be the origin of many causes of forgetting to strap in.
+Pilots such as Antoine GIRARD have definitely confirmed this to us.

-These harnesses may be less easy to put on, but it is also a guarantee of additional safety in view of the uses for which they were designed.
+These harnesses may betrickier to put on, but it is also a guarantee of additional safety in view of the uses for which they were designed.

-There are therefore different technical solutions provided by the manufacturers on the models of saddles currently available on the market, and it is your responsibility to make sure you are informed during a purchase.
+There are therefore different technical solutions provided by the manufacturers on the current harness models, and it is your responsibility to make sure you are informed during a purchase.

 OTHER POSSIBLE CAUSE: forgetting by shadowing

-As we have seen above, one of the major causes is outright forget (for different reasons).
+As we have seen above, one of the major causes is outright omission (for different reasons).

 Another major risk is probably forgetting by "shadowing".
 Some accessories that are added to the harness can partially or completely obscure the area where the thigh straps and buckles are located.
-And when you lose the vision of this area, the risk of forgetting to hang the thigh loops is increased.
+And when you lose sight of this area, the risk of forgetting to strap in the thigh loops is increased.

 There are also some solutions proposed by manufacturers to compensate for these possible omissions.

-Cocoons cannot directly be considered accessories, as they are often an integral part of the harness.
-Their use can, however, easily generate catch-up omissions.
+Cocoons can't be considered accessories, as they are often an integral part of the harness.
+Their use can, however, easily generate strap-in omissions.

-In General (!) the pilots take care of their equipment, and make efforts not to drag their harness on the ground, not to dirty it,...
+In general (!) pilots take care of their equipment, and pay attention not to drag their harness on the ground, not to dirty it,...
 So the first thing you might want to do on takeoff is to close the cocoon to prevent it from dragging on the ground, thus masking the visibility on the legs.

-Some manufacturers therefore equip the closure of their cocoons with an anti-forgetting system connected to one of the thigh straps.
-Thus, when the action of closing the Cocoon is carried out, one of the thighs is closed at the same time so as to prevent the harness from reassembling (as in the video: https://www.youtube.com/watch?v=M-lT6Rw9m8k ) If no other loop is to be closed.
+Some manufacturers therefore equip the closure of their cocoons with an anti-forget system connected to one of the thigh straps.
+Thus, when the action of closing the cocoon is carried out, one of the thighs is closed at the same time so as to prevent the harness from slipping out (as in the video: https://www.youtube.com/watch?v=M-lT6Rw9m8k ) even if no other loop is closed.

-Some manufacturers have taken into account this potential risk, have equipped their cockpit with an anti-forget system that connects one of the thighs to the connection of the same cockpit.
-The installation of the cockpit automatically causes the closure of one of the thighs (as for the cocoons, see above).
+Some manufacturers have taken into account this potential risk, and equipped their cockpit with an anti-forget system that connects one of the thighs to the connection of the same cockpit.
+The installation of the cockpit automatically causes the closure of one of the thighs (as for the cocoons above).

-If your harness is not equipped with one of these anti-forget systems, or if you dread to find yourself one day in one of the cases mentioned above, there is a simple solution to be achieved on any harness:
+If your harness is not equipped with one of these anti-forget systems, or if you dread to find yourself one day in one of theabove-mentionned cases, there is a simple solution to implement on any harness:

-Simply condemn one of the thigh loops in the closed position.
+Simply always maintain one of the thigh loops in the closed position.

-To do this, you can use adhesive, elastic, Neoprene Sleeve, or any other system that will prevent you from inadvertently opening this loop.
+To do this, you can use adhesive, elastic straps, a neoprene sleeve, or any other system that will prevent you from inadvertently opening this loop.
 For installation in the harness, you will have to pass your leg in the closed thigh, and you will find immediately in a situation that will prevent you from falling from the harness if you forget to close the other loops.

-As we mentioned above, the causes of forgetting are of human origin, and may have different origins.
-Manufacturers are trying to provide technical solutions to assist the pilot and allow him to avoid certain dramatic situations, but these solutions cannot be considered "perfect" because they require systematically take action from the pilot who will have to do things properly to ensure his own safety.
+As we mentioned above, the causes of forgetting are plentiful and of human origin.
+Manufacturers are trying to provide technical solutions to assist the pilot and allow him to avoid certain dramatic situations, but these solutions cannot be considered "perfect" because they require systematic action from the pilot who will have to do things properly to ensure his own safety.

-Do not hesitate to disseminate and share this reflection to the greatest number, to raise awareness as many pilots as possible to this risk and avoid accidents already too numerous.
+Do not hesitate to disseminate and share this reflection to the greatest number, to raise awareness to as many pilots as possible and avoid accidents already too numerous.

-So take care of yourself, and good flights!
+So take care of yourself, and happy flying!